Living in Honduras

 When we asked people what advice they would give someone preparing to move to Honduras, they said:

 "This is a city in a third world country, don't consider moving here until you can accept the many differences in lifestyle from a developed country like the US.
 Many of the everyday services that you have don't exist here.
 The pace is much slower, service in many businesses is poor or non-existent and you will only increase your own blood pressure trying to demand better service.
 Utilities that you expect to receive are sometimes non-existent or of poor quality, so make sure if you rent or buy that these are already in place, promises to install them in most cases will only lead to your frustration.
 You can live very well here on much less than you can imagine, and this is an ideal location for retirees on limited budgets and its relatively easy to obtain a resident Visa.
-Explore the area and have or learn basic conversational Spanish before making a final decision to live here," wrote one member in La Ceiba.
+Explore the area and have or learn basic conversational Spanish before making a final decision to live here," remarked one expat living in La Ceiba, Honduras.

 Get Quote